 - Location-Some boutique gyms only have one location, so they are cramped and aren’t convenient for everyone.
 But Sweat440 has multiple locations throughout major metropolitan areas in New York, Florida, Montréal, and Texas, so your workout is always nearby.

 - Lack of Diversity-Boutique fitness gyms sometimes lack diversity if they only supply one type of equipment, like spin bikes or yoga mats.
 Your body needs a diverse range of motion to prevent plateau and even boredom.
 Some gyms also lack diversity in membership.
 They might all be elite athletes, cycling enthusiasts, or an exclusive group that doesn’t welcome new members.
 But Sweat440 offers multiple forms of cardio and resistance, and our classes are different every day.
 Our classes are suited for all fitness levels, since they’re customized to your ability.
 We love welcoming new members- we promise, you’ll fit right in!

 - Limited Space- Since boutique fitness studios are sometimes smaller, they can’t fit as many people at once.
-For gyms like OrangeTheory, that means months of sitting on waiting lists, or classes packed so tightly you can hardly move.But Sweat440 schedules classes every 10 minutes, so you never have to book months in advance.
+For some gyms, that means months of sitting on waiting lists, or classes packed so tightly you can hardly move.But Sweat440 schedules classes every 10 minutes, so you never have to book months in advance.
 Our format keeps members moving through at the perfect pace so you always have plenty of room to work out.
 We have multiple locations with plenty of classes for everyone!